Chocolate toxicity calculator – quick reference in case of emergency

 It’s been reported that a single one-ounce square of dark chocolate can be fatal for a dog of around 40-50 pounds.

-There will always be folks who claim this isn’t true because they give their dog chocolate all the time.
+There will always be folks who claim this isn’t true because they always give their dog chocolate.

 They’ve been fortunate.